-- Trains school administrators on rights and prohibited acts defined in Utah House Bill 428 - Utilizes funds to engage parents in anti-bullying and suicide prevention efforts - Promotes trauma-informed awareness and practices - Utah Anti-Bullying Coalition to provide bullying prevention trainings and assemblies to K-12 schools across Utah (Utah Senate Bill 2; item 17)
+- Provides Functional Behavioral Assessment of Bullying through Safe and Civil Schools at no cost to LEAs. - Promotes the SafeUT crisis support and tip line through the purchase of cards, posters and other marketing materials. - Purchases materials to enhance existing anti-bullying and suicide prevention programs. - Trains school administrators on rights and prohibited acts defined in Utah House Bill 428. - Utilizes funds to engage parents in anti-bullying and suicide prevention efforts. - Promotes trauma-informed awareness and practices. - Utah Anti-Bullying Coalition to provide bullying prevention trainings and assemblies to K-12 schools across Utah (Senate Bill 2; Item 21 for 2024's session).

-More generally, anti-bullying is part of the State Safety and Support Program which was codified by House Bill 120, Student and School Safety Assessment, in the 2019 General Session.
+More generally, bullying prevention is part of the State Safety and Support Program, which was codified by House Bill 120, Student and School Safety Assessment, in the 2019 General Session.
 This program includes the State Board providing training in evidence-based approaches to improve school climate and address and correct bullying behavior (53G-8-802).